History of Organics on the Prairies

 2000: Organic Farming on the Prairies: An Organic Production Manual, edited by Gary Smith and Wilma Groenen, was published by Saskatchewan Organic Directorate with funding from Saskatchewan Agriculture and Food (SAF) and the Agriculture Development Fund.

 2003: Organic Connections, a non-profit group, was established to organize prairie organic conferences and trade shows.
-Their first biannual conference was held in Saskatoon in 2004.
+Their first bi-annual conference was held in Saskatoon in 2004.
 People from every province as well as the United States attended, pushing attendance to a sell-out crowd of 500.
-Conferences in 2006 and 2008 were equally well received.
+Conferences in 2006 and 2008 were equally well received, and they have been holding bi-annual conferences ever since.

 2006: Saskatchewan Organic Directorate (SOD) listserve was established on the SOD website for people interested in Saskatchewan organics.
 The benefits of listserve participation include outreach and membership building, promotion of transparency within SOD, and facilitation of communication between all organic producers and organic supporters.